nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Description**

 Toggles the display between showing and hiding the students' parent details.
-If the current view displays the parent details, 'toggleView' will hide the parent details and vice versa.
+If the current view displays the parent details, `toggleView` will hide the parent details and vice versa.

 **Usage**